EasyG0ing1/BlockNot/README.md

 outputs, you can see that indeed it does trigger three seconds after being reset, but then it does not re-trigger until after it is reset again.

 - Thanks to [@SteveRMann](https://github.com/SteveRMann) for kick-starting this example and working with me on fine-tuning it.
-### MillisRolloverTest

-  This sketch was added to demonstrate that BlockNot can and does properly calculate timer durations even when millis() rolls over.
-See the discussion further down on that topic.

-  These examples barely scratch the surface of what you can accomplish with BlockNot.
+#### These examples barely scratch the surface of what you can accomplish with BlockNot.

 # Library